Chat-Wane/LSEQTree/README.md

 <i>Keywords: distributed systems, collaborative editing, CRDT, LSEQ allocation strategy, unique identifiers, tree-based array</i>

-This project aims to provide an implementation of a CRDT-based array with an underlying tree-model and the allocation strategy LSEQ.
-Thus, the array structure allows distributed updates without having to manage the difficult task of solving conflicts.
+This project aims to provide an implementation of a CRDT-based array with an underlying exponential tree and the allocation strategy LSEQ.

 ## Installation